Ergon-moe/Bitcoin-Static/CONTRIBUTING.md

 * Market discussion
 * Non-constructive criticism

-Bitcoin Cash Node Development Philosophy
+Bitcoin Static Development Philosophy
 ----------------------------------------

-Bitcoin Cash Node aims for fast iteration and continuous integration.
+Bitcoin Static aims for fast iteration and continuous integration.

 This means that there should be quick turnaround for patches to be proposed, reviewed, and committed.
 Changes should not sit in a queue for long.